What is an Accessible Document?

 Bullet list icon

-Use Bullet/Number List
+Use the Bullet/Number List Features

 • Impacts both visual users and visually-impaired users